Thank you to everyone who supported out fundraising effort for International Wrongful Conviction Day, we raised an amazing £1800.

-Innocence Project London Director Dr. Louise Hewitt and Technical Director of Acume Forensic Stephen Cole will examine the importance of CCTV footage/images as evidence in court in England.
-They will discuss two cases to show how poor quality CCTV footage/images can be influential on a jury and can contribute to miscarriages of justice and wrongful convictions.
+Innocence Project London Director Dr. Louise Hewitt and Technical Director of Acume Forensic Stephen Cole examine the importance of CCTV footage/images as evidence in court in England.
+They discuss two cases to show how poor quality CCTV footage/images can be influential on a jury and can contribute to miscarriages of justice and wrongful convictions.

 There are three strands to our fundraising this year, all of which will raise money for important aspects of our work.

 1. Supporting exoneree John Huffington

 John Huffington was convicted in 1981 at the age of 18 after being found guilty of a double homicide in Harford County, Maryland.
 He was given two death sentences plus 21 years.
 John always maintained his innocence.
 He spent 32 years, 2 months and 28 days in prison, ten of those years were on death row.
 In 2013 DNA evidence helped secure John’s release from prison following two trials, and numerous appeals.